Mild to moderate peri- & menopausal acne + signs of aging

 - Sugars (including simple carbohydrates) produce more insulin.
 An increase in insulin leads to an increase in androgens.
 An increase in androgens leads to an increase in sebum and potentially acne or pimples.

-On the other hand, you should avoid foods that can aggravate acne such as cow's milk, processed or fried foods, sugar and chocolate.
+On the other hand, it is advisable to avoid foods that can aggravate acne such as cow's milk, processed or fried foods, sugar and chocolate.

 To learn more about diet and acne, click here .

-Stress management is another key element of health and healthy skin.
-Incorporate breathing exercises into your life, even if it’s just a few minutes a day.
+• Stress management is another key component of health and healthy skin.
+Incorporate breathing exercises into your life, even if it's just for a few minutes a day.
 Yoga is a great way to combine physical and breathing exercises.
-In case of prolonged periods of stress, our Skin & Stress food supplement , rich in antioxidants and magnesium, is a valuable support.
+During prolonged periods of stress, our Skin & Stress supplement , rich in antioxidants and magnesium, is a valuable support.

 To learn more about stress and acne, click here .